 Ontario's Route Champlain

-Travel by car, RV, bike or foot, and stay at a wide range of accommodations and campgrounds.
-Explore part or all of the nearly 1,500-kilometre route taken by Champlain and discover:
+Travel by car, RV, motorcycle or bike, and choose from a wide range of accommodations and campgrounds.
+Explore part or all of this 1,500-kilometre route taken by Champlain.

-- biking and hiking trails through breathtaking scenery in provincial parks
+- Explore bike paths and hiking trails through breathtaking scenery in provincial parks and conservation areas.

-Samuel de Champlain was a French cartographer, naturalist, ethnographer and adventurer.
-He was one of the first Europeans to explore Ontario with a vision to establish a New France in America, and has been called the Father of New France for his exploration from 1604 to 1635 that led to colonization.
+Samuel de Champlain was a French cartographer, explorer, naturalist and ethnographer.
+He was one of the first Europeans to explore Ontario with a vision to establish a New France in America.
+He founded the city of Quebec in 1608.
+He was nicknamed the Father of New France because of his key role in the colonization of the continent.

-During his great expedition of 1615–1616, Champlain and his crew navigated the Ottawa River, the Mattawa River, Lake Nipissing, the French River and the waters of Georgian Bay in search of a suitable site for a trading post and a viable path to the “northern sea.”
-This trip significantly shaped the future events and direction of Ontario history and development.
+He carried out many expeditions between 1604 and 1635.
+In 1615, he set out west.
+He and his crew navigated the Ottawa River, the Mattawa River, Lake Nipissing, the French River and the waters of Georgian Bay in search of a suitable site to establish a settlement and a route to the “northern sea.”
+This trip had a direct impact on Ontario’s history.
+It was also the inspiration for Ontario’s Route Champlain.

-This region encompasses a large area of Ontario—from Georgian Bay in the west up to North Bay and Nippissing in the north, across to the Ontario-Quebec border in the east and down to Lake Ontario in the south.
+In its entirety, Route Champlain covers much of Ontario—from the Ottawa River in the east, to North Bay and Lake Nipissing in the north, to Georgian Bay in the west, and to the Rideau Canal and Lake Ontario in the south.

-Each itinerary varies in length and regional coverage and includes a wide range of experiences and attractions.
-These reflect the explorer’s legacy, honour the Indigenous nations of the land and celebrate the province’s unique Franco-Ontarian culture.
+Each route differs in length and offers an array of experiences.
+They reflect the explorer’s legacy, honour the Indigenous nations of the territory and celebrate Franco-Ontarian culture.

 Ottawa and Countryside